PeterPonyu/iAODE/README.md

 ## Contributing

 Contributions are welcome!
-Please:
+Please follow these steps:

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit changes (`git commit -m 'Add AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add AmazingFeature'`).
-4. Push to branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request
+5. Open a Pull Request.

-For major changes, please open an issue first to discuss proposed changes.
+For major changes, please open an issue first to discuss the proposed modifications.

 ---